 - A. The Fair Housing Lender and Accessibility logos will be placed on all outreach materials.
 Fair housing marketing actions will be based upon a characteristic analysis comparison (census data may be used) of the Program's eligible area compared to the ethnicity of the population served by the Program (includes, separately, all applications given out and those receiving assistance) and an explanation of any underserved segments of the population.
 This information is used to show that protected classes (age, gender, ethnicity, race, and disability) are not being excluded from the Program.
 Flyers or other outreach materials, in English and any other language that is the primary language of a significant portion of the area residents, will be widely distributed in the Program-eligible area and will be provided to any local social service agencies.
-The Program may sponsor homebuyer seminars to help educate homebuyers about the home buying process and future responsibilities.
+The Program may sponsor homebuyer classes to help educate homebuyers about the home buying process and future responsibilities.
 Persons who have participated in local homebuyer seminars will be notified about the Program. - B. The Program Operator will work with local real estate agents and primary lenders to explain the Program requirements for eligible housing units and homebuyers, and to review Program processes.
 Local real estate agents and primary lenders will also be encouraged to have their customers participate in the Program.

 C. Section 504 of the Rehabilitation Act of 1973 prohibits the exclusion of an otherwise qualified individual, solely by reason of disability, from participation under any program receiving Federal funds.
 The Program Sponsor will take appropriate steps to ensure effective communication with disabled housing applicants, residents and members of the public.
+The Section 504 Self-Evaluation will be conducted at the beginning of each grant cycle or every three years, whichever is sooner.

 1.2.
-APPLICATION PROCESS AND SELECTION
+APPLICATION PROCESS

-- A. The Sponsor maintains a waiting list of applicants.
+- A. The Sponsor maintains a waiting list of applicants when funds are unavailable.
 Each applicant is asked to complete an application form, which asks for sufficient information concerning income, employment, and credit history to establish preliminary eligibility for Program participation.
-Completed applications are processed on a first-comefirst-served basis.
-Applications are deemed complete only if all information is completed, the application is signed and dated, and a primary lender's prequalification letter is attached to the application.
-Incomplete applications are returned to the applicant and will not be date/time stamped until complete. - B. Once the applicant's name comes to the top of the waiting list, their Program eligibility is confirmed and they are invited to a briefing regarding participation in the Program.
-At the briefing the application is reviewed and the potential homebuyer is given a "Preliminary Eligibility Letter" for the Program along with the following forms: Program Brochure, Attachment (G) Instructions to Home Buyer, List of Participating Lenders, Attachment (E) Sellers Lead-Based Paint Disclosure and the EPA Booklet (Protect Your Family from Lead in Your Home) and (F) Notice to Seller.

-If the Program Operator encounters material discrepancies and/or misrepresentations, and/or there are income, asset, household composition, or other important questions that can't be resolved, the Sponsor reserves the right to deny assistance to the household.
-In this case, the applicant may re-apply after six months have elapsed from the time of written assistance denial.
+Completed applications are processed on a first-come-first-served basis.
+Applications are deemed complete only if all information is completed, the application is signed and dated, and a primary lender's pre-qualification letter is attached to the application.
+Incomplete applications are returned to the applicant and will not be date/time stamped until complete. - B. The Sponsor will prequalify the applicant's Program eligibility based on the information provided, and the potential homebuyer is given a "Preliminary Eligibility Letter" for the Program along with the following forms: Attachment (G) Instructions to Home Buyer, a list of up-coming homebuyer workshops, Attachment (E) Sellers Lead-Based Paint Disclosure and the EPA Booklet (Protect Your Family from Lead in Your Home) and (F) Notice to Seller. - If the Program Operator encounters material discrepancies and/or misrepresentations, and/or there is income, asset, household composition, or other important questions that can't be resolved, the Sponsor reserves the right to deny assistance to the household.
+In this case, the applicant may re-apply after six months have elapsed from the time of written assistance denial. - C. Each applicant must participate in a homebuyer workshop provided by the Program Operator or neighboring jurisdiction and receive a certificate of completion.